 O’Brien’s debut on “The Tonight Show” featured guest actor/comedian Will Ferrell and musical guest Pearl Jam.
-Monday’s show generated the program’s highest ratings for a Monday in four years, 82 percent higher than the show’s average in major markets in the second quarter of 2009.
+Monday’s show generated the program’s highest ratings for a Monday in four years, 82 percent higher than the show’s average in major markets in the second quarter of 2009, and when you look at this source here, you will be able to see for yourself just how amazing this achievement is for this television show.

 According to Peterson, the sound reinforcement system needed to be of pristine quality, but visually unobtrusive.
 “We designed a system to provide audio that met the standards of both live performance and television broadcast, configured to blend in seamlessly with the set design,” Peterson said.